Toyota CEO Akio Toyoda to step aside, become chairman

 Although Toyota is the top Japanese company in terms of market value, it has been criticized in recent years as falling behind in the industry’s move toward electric vehicles amid a growing concern about climate change.

-The handover appears to be the company’s effort to give the leadership team a younger face, while maintaining the general vision and philosophy of the company, famed for founding “just in time” manufacturing and for producing quality products.
+The handover appears to be the company’s effort to give the leadership team a younger face, while maintaining the general vision and philosophy of the company, famed for founding “just in time” manufacturing and for quality products.

+Like other automakers, Toyota has contended with a supply crunch in semiconductors and other parts, because of production snags caused by disruptions from the pandemic.
+The problem hurt Toyota, which also makes the Camry sedan and bZ4X electric car, because it could not keep up with customer demand.

+Toyota has recently indicated it will be more aggressive about electric vehicles and has shown prototypes at events.
+Earlier it had said that a scarcity of charging stations might slow adoption of EVs.
+Most of the cars now on the roads are still not electric.

 Toyoda had earlier hinted he was thinking about who might succeed him.
 He has also often spoken of his concerns about the future of the car industry.
 The stress on the term “mobility” reflects his view that people may opt for various ways to get around, other than owning cars.

+Toyota, like other manufacturers, is saddled with higher prices because of recent inflationary pressures.
+It has scored such success with its Prius and other hybrids, which switch back and forth between an electric motor and gas engine, that it has tended to lag in pushing EVs, said Inoue.

-Toyoda said he had struggled at times “when there was no right answer,” with sheer passion.
+Toyoda said he has made it through times “when there was no right answer,” with sheer passion.

 “We have managed to survive somehow,” he said.